keycloak/keycloak/README.md

     mvn clean install -Dproduct -f GUIDE_DIR

-You can then view the documentation by opening GUIDE_DIR/target/frames.html or GUIDE_DIR/target/index.html.
+You can then view the documentation by opening GUIDE_DIR/target/generated-docs/master.html.

 If you have ccutil installed you can build the guides with: